 1.1.
 Factors That Discourage CHD Patient from Quitting Smoking

 Furthermore, systematic review finds that smoking cessation counseling that begins during hospitalization and provides supportive contacts for over one month after discharge increases the odds of smoking cessation at 6 to 12 months by 65% over what is achieved by hospitalization alone.
-There is no evidence that less intensive counseling interventions, particularly those that do not continue after hospital discharge, are effective in promoting smoking cessation [2,22].
-The intensive counseling intervention is effective when provided to all hospitalized smokers, regardless of admitting diagnosis [22,23].
+There is no evidence that less intensive counseling interventions, particularly those that do not continue after hospital discharge, are effective in promoting smoking cessation [2

 The increase in knowledge about efficacious ways to help CHD smokers quit has not been translated into effective clinical practice in Jordan.
 Developing, implementing, and evaluating smoking cessation interventions for CHD Jordanian patients have to start with a systematic assessment and overview of the target population’s smoking behavior and cessation practice.
 Furthermore, no studies about the smoking behavior and cessation among CHD patients in Jordan were found.
 Therefore, the purpose of this study was to obtain an overview of smoking status before and after the diagnosis of CHD, to look at the reasons that discourage coronary heart disease patients from quitting smoking after the diagnosis, to detect the resources of advice regarding quitting smoking, and to investigate the relationship between demographic variables (age, gender, educational level, and income) and the prevalence of cigarette smoking among current smokers after the diagnosis of their disease.

 A descriptive cross-sectional design was used to answer the study research questions.